svn2github/liblzg/src/extra/README.txt

 FILES
 -----

+lzgmini.c
-lzgmini.c - A minimal (easy to read / not optimized for speed) implementation
+    A minimal (easy to read / not optimized for speed) implementation of the decoder in C. This can serve as a reference implementation for translating the LZG decoder to other programming languages.

+lzgmini_68k.s
-            of the decoder in C.
+    An assembler implementation of the LZG decoder for the MC68000 family of 16/32-bit processors.